MAND: Modality-Aware Novelty Detection for Open-World Egocentric Activity Recognition: Method

 \subsection{Modality-Aware Novelty Detection and Training}

-We propose MAND, a modality-aware framework for multimodal egocentric OWCL, which consists of two complementary components: (i) Modality-aware Adaptive Scoring (MoAS) for novelty detection at inference time, and (ii) Modality-wise Representation Stabilization Training (MoRST) for continual learning during training.
-As illustrated in \cref{fig:overview}, MoAS improves separability between known and novel activities by adaptively calibrating the main logits using modality-specific evidence, while MoRST suppresses modality-wise representation drift through modality-specific heads and modality-specific logit distillation.
+We propose MAND, a modality-aware framework for multimodal egocentric OWCL, consisting of MoAS for inference-time novelty detection and MoRST for training-time representation stabilization.
+As shown in \cref{fig:overview}, MoAS estimates sample-wise modality reliability from replay-based reference logits and adaptively combines modality-specific logits with the main fused logits for novelty scoring.
+MoRST mitigates modality-wise representation drift through modality-specific heads and logit distillation.